 |Very High (26 plus)||$1,207.50||$1,437.50|

-To work out the weighting for your premises check the three tables below and add up the relevant score from each table, then check the table above for the application and annual fee.
+To work out the weighting for your premises using these tables, check the three tables below and add up the relevant score from each table, then check the table above for the application and annual fee.
 Please note restaurants and clubs are subdivided into three classes to reflect their cost/risk.

 |Type of licensed premises||Weighting|